mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) department of the Canadian government has published a `series of maps
 <https://www.rcaanc-cirnac.gc.ca/eng/1100100032297/1544716489360>`__ of
 Canadian territory from 1871 up until 1975.
-The white areas of the map are those not covered by any treaty.

 Native Land Digital, a Canadian non-profit group, has published an `interactive map <Native Land Digital>`__ showing the lands of indigenous peoples as well